claw-project/claw-compiler/README.md

 To generate the java documentation and the compiler documentation, run the following command.
 The compiler documentation require `pdflatex`.

-The compiler documentation is generated in the `/documentation` directory and the `javadoc` is generated in the `/documentation/javadoc/` directory.
+The compiler documentation is generated in the `/documentation` directory, the developer's guide is generated in the `/documentation/developer` directory and the `javadoc` is generated in the `/documentation/javadoc/` directory.

 ```bash